Rancho Quemado, Costa Rica.

 From the first steps taken on the property, the visitor is engulfed in history.
 The former gold mining diner now serves as a reception and refreshments area.
 A brief historical context of gold mining and techniques will be covered before

-heading to the famous river where gold miners mined for gold.
+heading to the famous river where locals mined for gold.

 The tourist will be able to try their luck in the process!